 Performing SEO on your website can be a big game changer for your sales.
 It can help you make new clients, reach out to bigger audience and achieve a better conversion rate.
 Not only this, practicing positive SEO will also push you to upgrade your website in several ways that will ultimately enhance user experience.

-Now, as we progress through the article, there are numerous things you might already know.
+Now, as we progress through this SEO tutorial, there are numerous things you might already know.
 If you are low on time, you can consider skipping with the help of the table of contents, however, I strongly urge you not to do so.
 Not only will reading the full-length of the article revise your already known knowledge, but it might also give you a new SEO-related insight or technique.

 What is SEO and how it works?

 Search Engine Optimization comprises of techniques that you can use to rank your website better in search engines.
 Simple?
 Yes, or maybe no.

 SEO is a practice that allows you to configure your website in a way that Google or any other search engine finds relevant for the users.
 When the numerous crawlers come to crawl your website and index its pages, all the SEO optimizations you have done are analysed.

 Previously, Google gave you a PageRank based on how well your SEO was optimized and how authoritative your website was due to it.
 However, PageRank was discontinued back in 2013 with its last documented update.

 Today, there is no official way to know how well your website is doing rather than to check all the metrics manually and compare them to a previous time-period range.
 However, various other SEO tools and sites, such as Moz, Ahref, Ubersuggest, provide their own domain authority-checking metrics, e.g. Moz DA, Ahref DR and Ubersuggest DS, based on multiple algorithms and data.

 However, Google has no direct relation with these rankings and they can just be another metric for you to compare your website to others.
 Any of these third-service provider rankings do not affect your site performance or ranking at all.